 Cryptography is the mathematical backbone of information security and provides the foundation of everything secure.
 This module covers the building blocks and design principles of modern cryptographic protocols.
 You’ll learn how ciphers protect data authenticity and confidentiality, how cryptanalytic attacks work, and how to ensure privacy by computing with encrypted data.
 You will acquire an in-depth understanding of modern cryptology and its mathematical foundations.

 Also check out the course “Seminar Cryptology and Privacy – Mathematical Foundations of Cryptography” below.
+For those interested in the security perils of quantum computing, we recommend the lecture “Introduction to quantum computing“.

 ** The course “Cryptography” is part of the module “Information Security – Compulsory 1”, which is compulsory in both Major and Minor.
 We recommend that you complete this course before the other courses in this module.